jakehilber/about/README.md

 - On **Team Human**, working *with* AI
 - Background in infrastructure, networking, systems design, security, data centers and large‑scale systems
 - Currently learning **data science** and growing as a **technology strategist or principal architect**
-- Enjoy nature, camping, food, travel, and good company
+- Enjoy nature, camping, food, travel, badmidton and good company
 - Easy to work with and adaptable across teams
 - Expanding into the **development side** of engineering, which is why I started this GitHub
 - When I find spare time, I like to prode more obscure topics such as quantum mechanics or the Vietnamese language